AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/group-success-dashboard.md

 * **Facilitates team management**: The dashboard is particularly useful for managers overseeing small teams, enabling them to frequently check their team members' learning progress on specific courses or learning paths.

 Managers (or store managers) handling small teams (less than 50 people) can use the GSD to regularly check how their team is progressing with their courses.
 This is helpful for quick updates and making sure everyone is completing their training.
 The Group Success Dashboard makes it easier to track learner progress.
-Instead of using Excel files, managers and admins can use the dashboard to quickly see course enrollments and progress.
+Instead of using Excel files, managers and administrators can use the dashboard to quickly see course enrollments and progress.

-Admins can create dashboards by giving them a name, selecting user groups, and choosing the courses or learning paths.
-The dashboards can be shared with other admins or managers.
+Administrator can create dashboards by giving them a name, selecting user groups, and choosing the courses or learning paths.
+The dashboards can be shared with other administrators or managers.

 ## Enable the Group Success Dashboard

-Admin must enable the Group Success Dashboard for the account.
+Administrator must enable the Group Success Dashboard for the account.
 To enable the Group Success Dashboard in Adobe Learning Manager, follow these steps:

-1. Log in as an admin.
+1. Log in as an administrator.
 2. Select **[!UICONTROL Settings]** > **[!UICONTROL Reports]** and then select the **[!UICONTROL Dashboard visibility]** toggle.
    ![](assets/go-to-settings.png)
-   _Select Settings in the Admin homepage_
+   _Select Settings in the Administrator homepage_
 3. Type the dashboard name (e.g., **[!UICONTROL Store Manager Dashboard]**).
    ![](assets/enable-gsd.png)
    _Group Success Dashboard interface_